Suffolk Regiment: Napoleonic Wars

 The regiment embarked for the West Indies in 1793 and took part in the capture of Martinique, Saint Lucia and Guadeloupe in 1794.
 It returned to England in 1795 and then embarked for India in 1796 where it took part in operations against Tipu Sultan including the Siege of Seringapatam in April 1799 during the Fourth Anglo-Mysore War.
 It also took part in the Invasion of Île Bonaparte in July 1810 and the Invasion of Isle de France in November 1810 during the Napoleonic Wars.

 The Victorian era

 While garrisoning the Australian Colony of Victoria in 1854, detachments from the regiment, the 40th Regiment of Foot and colonial police, suppressed the Eureka Rebellion, by gold prospectors at Ballarat.
+There was a skirmish involving the 12th regiment and a mob of rebellious miners.
+Foot police reinforcements had already reached the Ballarat government outpost on 19 October 1854.
+A further detachment of the 40th (2nd Somersetshire) Regiment of Foot arrived a few days behind.
+On 28 November, the 12th Regiment arrived to reinforce the local government camp.
+As they moved near where the rebels ultimately made their last stand, there was a clash, where a drummer boy, John Egan and several other members of the convoy were attacked by a mob looking to loot the wagons.

+Tradition variously had it that Egan either was killed there and then or was the first casualty of the fighting on the day of the battle.
+However, his grave in Old Ballarat Cemetery was removed in 2001 after research carried out by Dorothy Wickham showed that Egan had survived and died in Sydney in 1860.

 While still in Australia, elements of the 1st Battalion served in the New Zealand Wars between 1860 and 1867.

-The regiment was not fundamentally affected by the Cardwell Reforms of the 1870s, which gave it a depot at Gibraltar Barracks in Bury St Edmunds from 1873, or by the Childers reforms of 1881 – as it already possessed two battalions, there was no need for it to amalgamate with another regiment.
+The regiment was not fundamentally affected by the Cardwell Reforms of the 1870s, which gave it a depot at Gibraltar Barracks in Bury St Edmunds from 1873, or by the Childers reforms of 1881 – as it already possessed two battalions, there was no need for it to amalgamate with another regiment and it became simply the Suffolk Regiment.
+The depot was the 32nd Brigade Depot from 1873 to 1881, and the 12th Regimental District depot thereafter.
 Under the reforms the regiment became the Suffolk Regiment on 1 July 1881.
 As the county regiment of Suffolk, it also gained the county's militia and rifle volunteer battalions, which were integrated into the regiment as numbered battalions.
 After these reforms, the regiment now included: